kitconcept/volto-blocks-grid/README.md

 Because of the add-on config priority, if you have `volto-blocks-grid` installed in your project, the Teaser block from the add-on (and your project amendments to the config, if any) there will be applied and used.

 In case you want to use the core one, you need to re-apply the core configuration for the Teaser block in your project or add-ons.

+## Grid included in Volto core

+From Volto 17 alpha 16 the Grid block as it's in `volto-blocks-grid` version 7.x.x is now included in Volto core.

+The Volto core grid uses the Volto internals default blocks-in-block architecture.
+This differs from the grid block data structure in the add-on `@kitconcept/volto-blocks-grid`.
+Because of this difference, they are not compatible, and a data migration is necessary from the add-on to the Volto grid block.

+However, the Volto core grid block uses a different internal name, `gridBlock`, so both blocks can coexist at the same time.
+Nonetheless, it is recommended to enable only one grid block type for your users, and eventually use a single version to avoid unexpected behaviors and bugs.

 ## Similar products